John Dory is nothing if not a miracle of evolutionary adaptation.

 This will make the fish easier to handle without impaling yourself, and is best done with a sturdy pair of kitchen shears.
 Once that's done you can use the shears to snip open the abdominal cavity and remove the guts, or simply shear off the head together with the gut cavity, which is situated immediately below and behind the head.

-While it's considered a delicacy, and can command a high price in fine-dining restaurants, John Dory is also often used for making that most prosaic of dishes — fish and chips.
+While it's considered a delicacy, and can command a high price in fine-dining restaurants, the John Dory is also often used for making that most prosaic of dishes—fish and chips.

 There is a misconception out there that John Dory and tilapia are the same fish, but this is completely inaccurate.
 Apart from both being white fish, the two have little else in common.